 - Promote emotional alongside physical well-being in the club’s activities and information provided to members

 - Signpost members to relevant information and organisations that support emotional well-being

 - Promote referrals from external organisations to encourage new members to join and experience the benefits of exercise

-We support the England Athletics initiative #runandtalk and have two Mental Health Ambassadors; Sarah Rickard (pictured right) and Michael Thorley (pictured left).
+We support the England Athletics initiative #runandtalk and have a Mental Health Ambassador; Sarah Rickard (pictured right).

-Our Ambassadors raise awareness about emotional well-being within the club, help signpost members to help and resources they may need, and support people experiencing mental health problems to start, return to and continue running.
+Our Ambassador raises awareness about emotional well-being within the club, helps signpost members to help and resources they may need, and supports people experiencing mental health problems to start, return to and continue running.

 “My journey started in January 2015.
 After years of excess and no exercise, I ended up with a BMI of 30.
 I then made a resolution to lose some weight and get fitter.
 It was in January 2015 that I decided to take up running armed with an iPhone strapped to my arm and the NHS Couch to 5K app.